codewithenes/codewithenes/README.md

 * I'm a software developer based in Ankara, Turkey

 * ✉️  You can contact me at [hi@enozkn.com](mailto:hi@enozkn.com)
-* 🧠  I'm currently work on AI-powered Shopify tool named GUIDE.
+* 🧠  I'm currently work on Shopify tool named GUIDE.

 ### Socials